LAST7/LastBlog/source/_posts/nju-pa-3.md

 ### Implementation

-- Since we already have a single-elf ftrace working, change the variable holding the file path into a linked list would solve the problem.
+- Since we already have a single-elf ftrace working, changing the variable holding the file path into a linked list would solve the problem.

 ### `_start` issue

-- There's a function called `_start` in a linking script called `start.S`, located in `/libs/libos/src/crt0/start.S`.
-It is not labeled as a function and its size is defaulted to 0.
+- There's a function called `_start` in a linking script, located at `/libs/libos/src/crt0/start.S`.
+It is not labeled as a function and its size is default to 0.
-- Therefore, ftrace is unable to locate this function, as well as the `address range` of it.

     ```c
     for (size_t i = 0; i < func_table.size; i++) {